nongdajun/c4-earth/vsc-extension-quickstart.md

-# Welcome to your first VS Code Extension
+# Welcome to C4Earth JS VS Code Extension

 ## What's in the folder
 * This folder contains all of the files necessary for your extension